gaganmnhce/PHARMA_SERVE_IOT_PROJECT/README.md

 # Features

-Motion Detection: Detects motion with the PIR sensor.
+Motion Detection: Detects motion with the IR sensor.
 Servo Motor Control: Moves the servo to different angles based on motion detection.
 Buzzer Activation: Turns on the buzzer when motion is detected.
 Remote Monitoring: Control and monitor the system via the Blynk app.